craigbuckler/aframe-demo/presentation.md

 ## 19
-So let's presume you and your are convinced.
+So let's presume you and your client are convinced.

 and you're working for a big estate agent or travel agent and you think it'd be great to have 360 degree virtual tours of a house or hotel